Maths Problem Solving At KS2: Strategies and Resources For Primary School Teachers

 The context around KS2 problem solving

-According to Jane Jones, HMI, National Lead for Mathematics, in her presentation at the Jurassic Maths Hub:
+According to Jane Jones, former HMI and National Lead for Mathematics, in her presentation at the Jurassic Maths Hub:

 - Problems do not have to be set in real-life contexts, beware pseudo contexts.